 In addition, TEA requires each district to report student progress via the Early Childhood Outcomes for children who are receiving special education services and are ages 3-5 years old as of September 1st (Indicator 7 on the State Performance Plan).
 Data must be submitted when students enter and exit early childhood special education services.
-The student is considered part of early childhood until the student turns six years of age or is dismissed from special education services.
+The student is considered part of early childhood until the student turns six years of age or is dismissed from the special education services.
 The service provider/special education teacher is required to complete an entry Child Outcome Summary Form (COSF) when the child begins receiving special education services, or when a child transfers into the district with special education services and is between the ages of 3-5.
 The service provider/special education teacher is required to complete exit Child Outcome Summary Form (COSF) when the child exits early childhood special education services.
 The exit would be completed during the spring semester of the same school year the child turns six years of age, or upon dismissal of receiving special education services.
-The entry and exit COSF forms are monitored for completion by the Program Manager of Compliance and submitted for document review to the Program Specialist of Compliance, Lead Speech Path, or Program Manager of Early Childhood Special Education.
+The entry and exit COSF forms are monitored for completion by -Program Manager of Compliance and submitted for document review to the Program Specialist of Compliance, Lead Speech Path, or Program Manager of Early Childhood Special Education.

 Training on the COSF process is offered during the year.
 The COSF is completed collaboratively with parents, SLP, and other service providers.
 Monthly COSF deadlines and reminders will be sent out by the Program Specialist of Compliance to the Campus Compliance Coordinator.
 The Campus Compliance Coordinator is responsible for providing monthly campus e-mails to the special education teachers, SLPs, and other service providers on their campus.
-The COSF form is in SuccessEd.
+The COSF form is located in Success Ed.

 The Fort Bend ISD curriculum should be utilized in the general education classroom.
 The Texas Essential Knowledge and Skills (TEKS), to which the scope and sequence is aligned, should be followed.
 Students who receive in-class support services should receive the full range of their grade-level curriculum.
-Instructional accommodations and/or modifications should be implemented as outlined by the ARD committee.
+Instructional accommodations and or modifications should be implemented as outlined by the ARD committee.

 General education teachers will maintain an accommodation log and keep work samples (formative assessments, class work, writing samples, etc.).
-General education teachers should also keep a sampling of provided accommodations, for example, noting the extra time provided on a learning experience and support provided to the student.
-If a student requires modified materials, a sample should also be kept along with the original assignment.
-Both the general education teacher and special education staff will document the in-class support, determined by the ARD committee, on the ICS log.
+General education teachers should also keep a sampling of provided accommodations, for example, noting the extra time provided on a learning experience and supports for the student.
+If a student requires modified materials, a sampling should also be kept along with the original assignment.
+Both general education teacher and special education staff will document the in-class support, determined by the ARD committee, on the ICS log.
+This includes assigning a Level of Support (LOS) notation on a scale of 1-4.
+Levels of 3 and 4 should be accompanied by notes detailing what that support was.
+The logs will be reviewed as part of the student's ARD preparation and planning.
 Special education teachers and general education teachers should regularly collaborate and document student progress and/or regression on IEP goals and objectives as well as overall curriculum mastery.
 The case manager should follow the Progress Monitoring flow chart when a lack of progress is evident.
-Data points should be collected on a regular basis.
-Case Managers are to share updated IEP goals/objectives each 9-week grading period with parents per the District reporting schedule.
+Data points should be collected on a regular basis; 2 data points per week, per IEP goal are suggested.
+Case Managers are to share parents updated IEP goals/objectives each 9-week grading period with parents per the District reporting schedule.